 With more workers clamoring to have the freedom to work from home and more businesses seeing the value of outsourcing, the use of a co-working space might just be a passing phase.

-The Facts Around the Remote Workforce
+The Facts About Remote Workers

 A two-year Stanford study showed a nearly 15% increase in productivity and a 50% lower quit rate when one Chinese firm adopted a flexible work-from-home policy.
 Any hiring manager or HR specialist will recognize that the quit rate also eliminates the cost of recruiting, onboarding, and exiting staff.